Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 Mobile emergency care (MECS)

 The Mobile Emergency Care Service (MECS) operates 24 hours a day, 365 days a year.
 This gives vulnerable people someone to call for help at any time of the day or night.
-The MECS team are who responds to you when you trigger your community alarm.
+The MECS team will attend to you if your keyholder cannot help or if we cannot contact them after you trigger your alarm.

 MECS wear Fife Council uniforms, identity badges, including their photograph and name.